idodov/RedAlert/README.md

 ```
 secrets: /homeassistant/secrets.yaml
 ```
-The latest appdaemon files are no longer situated in the config directory, causing add-ons like **File Editor** to be unable to access them.
-Using a **Samba Share** allows you to access and open these files with any file editor.
+* The latest appdaemon files are no longer situated in the config directory, causing add-ons like **File Editor** to be unable to access them.
+* Using a **Samba Share** allows you to access and open these files with any file editor in your computer.

-*In the provided screenshot, the **VSCode** add-on can be accessed by pressing ctrl+o and selecting the **addon_configs** folder.*
+* In the provided screenshot, the **VSCode** add-on can be accessed by pressing ctrl+o and selecting the **addon_configs** folder.
 ![ac](https://github.com/idodov/RedAlert/assets/19820046/f249ae47-b5b7-4339-8b61-42321f754922)
 ____
 **This script sets up two new entities in Home Assistant:**
-1. A binary sensor called ***binary_sensor.oref_alert*** to store PIKUD HA-OREF data.
+1. A binary sensor called ***binary_sensor.red_alert*** to store PIKUD HA-OREF data.
 The sensor can be used in automations or to create sub-sensors/binary sensors from it.
 2. A text input entity named ***input_text.last_alert_in_israel*** for storing the latest alert information, mainly for historical purposes.

 The binary sensor provides a warning for all threats that the PIKUD HA-OREF alerts for, including red alerts rocket and missile launches, unauthorized aircraft penetration, earthquakes, tsunami concerns, infiltration of terrorists, hazardous materials incidents, unconventional warfare, and any other threat.
 When the alert is received, the nature of the threat will appear at the beginning of the alert (e.g., 'ירי רקטות וטילים').